fredhutchio/git_github_intro/README.md

-# Introduction to git and GitHub
+# Introduction to Git and GitHub

 ## Description